doorfortyfour/TileWorldCreator/docs/DemoScenes.md

 + **10 Generate by Texture**
 This demo scene demonstrates the use of the texture generator and how you can assign a texture by script during runtime.

++ **11 Mix Tile-sets**
+A demonstration of how to mix different tile-sets on one map by using the ignore layer feature.

++ **12 Anno-like road editor**
+This demo scene shows how to create a similar road system like in the game "Anno".

++ **13 Pathfinding**
+This demo scene demonstrates the pathfinding generator.